Cesartwothousands/C2C-Auction-System/README.md

     - [ ] view all the history of bids for any specific auction
     - [ ] view the list of all auctions a specific buyer or seller has participated in
     - [ ] view the list of "similar" items on auctions in the preceding month (and auction information about them)
-- [ ] let user set an alert for specific items s/he is interested
+- [ ] let user set an alert for specific items s/he is interested (WYT)
     - [ ] get an alert when the item becomes available

 Discussion board